CarlosCapili/LFSR-and-Stream-Cipher/README.md

 # LFSR-and-Stream-Cipher

+LFSR.m builds a 22-bit LFSR (Linear Feedback Shift Register) to generate pseudo random numbers.
+These random numbers are then flushed into a text file called my_random_numbers, which will be used in StreamCipher.m.

 StreamCipher.m encrypts an image using Shannon's One time key method.
-A message of m-bits XOR'd with a key of perfectly random numbers of m-bits that converts plaintext to ciphertext
+A message of m-bits XOR'd with a key of perfectly random numbers of m-bits that converts plaintext to ciphertext.

 Example - Orignal Image, Encrypted Image, Decrypted Image